hashicorp/consul-smi-controller/example/README.md

 You can see in the Consul UI (refresh intentions), that the TrafficTarget controller has correctly configured the Consul Service Mesh.
-If I reload my dashboard, everything is now working as expected as the correct security configuration has been applied.
+If you reload your dashboard, everything is now working as expected as the correct security configuration has been applied.

 ### Notes
-If you delete the TrafficTarget resource the controller will correctly delete the intention however connections are persistent between a source and destination.
+If you delete the TrafficTarget resource the controller will correctly delete the intention, however connections are persistent between a source and destination.
 This is far more efficient than establishing a new connection every time and Envoy having to authorize the connection.
-To force the closure of a connection the easiest approach is to delete the pods and re-create.
+To force the closure of a connection the easiest approach is to delete the pods (counting, dashboard) and re-create.

 The whole process works as Consul (Control Plane) configures Envoy (Data Plane) with a TLS certificate and client certificate.
 When Envoy connects to an upstream the Envoy proxy at the other end requests that the downstream sends its client certificate (standard mTLS).
 The upstream then validates that the certificate is signed by the same chain of trust that its own certificate is signed.
 This completes the authentication part of the process.
-Secondary to authentication Envoy uses the SPIFFE id encoded into the client certificate and makes a call to the Control Plane requesting an Authorization check.
+Secondary to Authentication Envoy uses the SPIFFE id encoded into the client certificate and makes a call to the Control Plane requesting an Authorization check.
 The control plane determines if the source service is allowed to connect to the destination using the Intentions graph configured by the TrafficTarget.